Doubts arise over whether Trump court nominee's accuser will testify

 “I believe Dr. Ford.
 I believe the survivor here,” Blumenthal said. “...
 She has come forward courageously and bravely, knowing she would face a nightmare of possible and vicious scrutiny.”

+Republican staffers quizzed Kavanaugh about the allegations on a call on Monday evening in which the Democrats refused to participate.
+Committee spokesman Taylor Foy said other witnesses would be questioned ahead of the hearing.

-The showdown has echoes of Supreme Court Justice Clarence Thomas’ contentious confirmation hearings in 1991 involving sexual harassment allegations lodged against him by a law professor named Anita Hill.
+The showdown has echoes of current Supreme Court Justice Clarence Thomas’ contentious confirmation hearings in 1991 involving sexual harassment allegations lodged against him by a law professor named Anita Hill.
 Thomas, the court’s second black justice, was ultimately confirmed, but only after a nasty televised hearing in which Hill faced pointed questions from Republican senators and the nominee said he was the victim of “a high-tech lynching for uppity blacks.”

 Grassley offered his assurance that Ford would be treated respectfully and not badgered during the hearing.
 All 11 Republicans on the committee are men.
 Four of the Democrats are women.